 This Paleo Pumpkin Bread has a tender, moist texture and is loaded with sweet pumpkin spice.

-It’s makes a hearty breakfast served alone or toasted and topped with almond or grass feed butter.
-You’ll also love this paleo, gluten-free, dairy-free break as a snack or dessert.
+It’s makes a hearty breakfast served alone or toasted and topped with almond or grass fed butter.
+You’ll also love it’s paleo, gluten-free and dairy-free.

 Even though I make Amazing Pumpkin Muffins, I thought a delicious slice of toasted pumpkin bread for breakfast would be a great way to start the day.